uni-tue-kn/TCBee/README.md

 - `-h`, `--headers` to record the TCP headers.
 - `-t`, `--tracepoints` to record TCP kernel tracepoints, these contain most but not all recordable TCP kernel metrics.
 - `-k`, `--kernel` to record metrics from the kernel functions `tcp_sendmsg` and `tcp_recvmsg`.
 These contain all available TCP kernel metrics.
+- `-w`, `--cwnd` to record the snd_cwnd metric using kernel function tracing.
+This should provide the highest performance but only records a single metric.

 Available optional flags are:

 - `-q`, `--quiet` to start the program without the terminal UI
 - `-p`, `--port` to filter for flows that have the specified port as source or destination
 - `--tui-update-ms` to set an alternative update interval of the UI.
 May help with tearing, default is 100ms.
+- `-c`, `--cpus` to set the number of CPUs used for processing.
+Defaults to 1, which should be enough in most cases.
+- `-d`, `--dir` to set the output directory of recordings.
+Should be a tempfs, defaults to `/tmp/`

-Data recorded by this tool is written as bytes to `*.tcp` files in `/tmp/`.
+Data recorded by this tool is written as bytes to `*.tcp` files in the provided directory.

 ### 2. Processing Recorded Data

 Use `tcbee process` to read the recorded data and generate the flow database.
-Currently, the flow database will always be created in the same directory as `db.sqlite`.
-In the future, it will support an InfluxDB backend to speedup processing of large traces.
+You can select either SQLite or DuckDB as the output datbase:

+- `-q`, `--sqlite` for SQLite
+- `-d`, `--duckdb` for DuckDB, recommended for larger traces and better analysis

+Additionally, you can set the source directory and output file using:
+- `-s`, `--source` defaults to `/tmp/`
+- `-o`, `--output` defaults to `db.sqlite` or `db.duck` in the current directory

 ### 3. Visualizing Processed Data

 Use `tcbee viz` to start the visualization tool.
-Once the tool opens, you can load an `*.sqlite` file to visualize.
+Once the tool opens, you can load an `*.sqlite` or `*.duck` file to visualize.
 You can navigate between plotting, multi-flow plotting, processing and settings via the navigation bar.
 The visualization tool is still in development and you may need to resize the window if fields or buttons are missing.